WISE-Community/WISE-Docker-Server/README.md

 microsoft.redirectUri=
 ```

 Setting these values will enable the Discourse forum where users can post messages.
-You will need to start up your own Discourse server and obtain the values from it.
+You will need to start up your own Discourse server and obtain the values from it using the instructions [here](https://github.com/discourse/discourse/blob/main/docs/INSTALL.md).
 ```
 discourse_url=
 discourse_sso_secret_key=
 ```

-Setting these values will enable the speech to text feature.
+Setting these values will enable the speech to text feature that allows students to speak into an Open Response item and have their words automatically converted to text.
+You will need to set up the transcribe service on AWS using the instructions [here](https://docs.aws.amazon.com/transcribe/latest/dg/streaming-setting-up.html).
 ```
 speech-to-text.aws.region=
 speech-to-text.aws.identity-pool-id=
 ```

-Setting this value will enable Chat GPT features.
-You will need to generate your own Open AI API key.
+Setting this value will enable the AI Chat item that lets students chat with ChatGPT.
+You will need to generate your own Open AI API key using the instructions [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).
 ```
 OPENAI_API_KEY=
 ```